Speckto/divergentlocus/content/post/2019-01-06-programmingovertime.md

 As a senior software developer, helping others to understand what makes software maintainable and understandable is most of my time.

 Unfortunately, the best lesson for a junior developer is always time: writing code and coming back to it in 6 months and realising what you’ve forgotten.
+Junior developers learn best from being allowed to make mistakes.